Medicare, Medicaid, and Related Data Sources

 https://www.medicaid.gov/federal-policy-guidance/index.html

-NASUAD is the association for state aging programs and keeps track of the plethora of federal programs affecting long-term care services and supports.
+Advancing States is the association for state aging programs and keeps track of the plethora of federal programs affecting long-term care services and supports.
 It is especially useful in identifying which states are participating in which initiative.
-Its weekly Friday update show the excellent effort that NASUAD makes to keep states informed.
+Its quarterly update shows the excellent effort that AS makes to keep states informed of Medicaid integration efforts.

 http://www.nasuad.org/initiatives/tracking-state-activity/state-medicaid-integration-tracker